 • cognitive changes

-Many people with MS also experience muscle weakness.
-This symptom is due to damage to the nerve fibers that help control muscles.
+Many people with MS experience muscle weakness.
+This symptom can result from several reasons, including damage to the nerve fibers that help control muscles.

-People with MS may also experience muscle weakness because a lack of use has caused their muscles to become deconditioned over time.
+People with MS may also experience muscle weakness because a lack of use has caused the muscles to become deconditioned over time.

 MS-related muscle weakness can affect any part of the body.
 It can be especially challenging for people with MS to walk and stay mobile when muscle weakness affects their legs, ankles, and feet.